 Tenants usually pay a proportion of the rent in advance.
 The maximum amount that a landlord can legally request is one month's rent if you pay monthly, or two weeks rent if you pay weekly.
 Contact Consumer Affairs Victoria if you think you are being asked for too much rent in advance or bond.
 Ask for a receipt from the real estate agent if you pay your bond or rent in cash.

-Consumer Affairs Victoria also provide information about bonds and rental payments (new window).
+Consumer Affairs Victoria also provide information about bonds and rental payments.
+Condition report